 Code of ethics

-We have issued this Code of Ethics with the aim of providing its members with the fundamental principles, standards and guidelines for good practice.
+We have issued this Code of Ethics to provide our members with the fundamental principles, standards and guidelines for good practice.
 This is to support them in their work, as well as to inform and protect members of the public using their services.

 Art therapy is a form of psychotherapy that uses visual art media as its primary mode of communication.
 It involves the use of visual and tactile media as a means of self-expression.
 Art therapists and art psychotherapists (both titles are protected by law and either may be used by HCPC registered Art Therapists / Psychotherapists) aim to enable clients both to discover an outlet for often complex and confusing emotions that cannot always be expressed verbally, and to foster self- awareness and growth.
 Practitioners have evolved distinct ways of working according to their specialism.
 They work in a clinical context where aspects of health, ill health, difficulties and impairments are a great part of what the client brings to the art therapy sessions.
 In this context and as registered health professionals, art therapists and art psychotherapists are expected to exercise clinical judgement as a means of practising safely and effectively.